JV4K/JV4K/README.md

 ### Hi there 👋
-I study Mechatronics/Robotics at Tomsk Polytechnic University and absolutely love it.
+I study Mechatronics/Robotics at Tomsk Polytechnic University.
 - 🔭 I’m currently working on mecanum wheeled robot.
 Specifically on the lower level (motor control with STM32)
 - 🌱 I’m currently learning control theory and C-programming of MCUs